 1.27 Undertaking an Equality Impact Assessment (EQIA) ensures that everything we do promotes equality and allows us to assess any risk of discrimination before introducing new policies.
 We will continue to incorporate the principles of EQIA into all elements of the Plan as it develops.
-An Equality Impact Assessment on the Preferred Options Local Plan is available to view alongside this consultation.
+An Equality Impact Assessment on the Preferred Options Local Plan is available to view alongside this consultation, together with a report into 'Rural Proofing'.